tprelog/iocage-homeassistant/README.md

 - This script will create an iocage-plugin for Home Assistant on FreeNAS 11.3
 - Using this script will [install Home Assistant in a Python virtualenv](https://www.home-assistant.io/docs/installation/virtualenv/). *This is not [Hass.io](https://www.home-assistant.io/hassio/)*
-- Includes options to install HASS-Configurator and AppDaemon (with HA Dashboard) in seperate Python virtualenvs
+- Includes options to install ESPHome, HASS-Configurator and AppDaemon (with HA Dashboard) in seperate Python virtualenvs
+- ESPHome was added by request and with the help of @CyanoFresh

 NAME | SERVICE | VIRTUALENV | PORT | USER | CONFIG DIR
 :---: | :---: | :---: | :---: | :---: | :---: |